urbanspectra-nyc/sofiasys-qa/_products/macbooks.md

 category: macbooks
 type: category
 # details
+title: Macbooks
-title: Select new and used Macbooks
+description: Select new and used Macbooks for best prices in the town
 img: /assets/img/mbooks.jpg
 ---